dsalisbury1141/Heros-of-Pymoli-Pandas/README.md

 How to run my code:
-1. open Jupyter Notebook run code form beginning to see data frames and plots
+1. Open Jupyter Notebook run code from beginning to see data frames and plots